Conference item

 - Notes:

-- This paper will be presented at the 30th Conference on Empirical Methods in Natural Language Processing (EMNLP 2025), 4th-9th November 2025, Suzhou, China.
+- This paper was presented at the 30th Conference on Empirical Methods in Natural Language Processing (EMNLP 2025), 4th-9th November 2025, Suzhou, China.
 The author accepted manuscript (AAM) of this paper has been made available under the University of Oxford's Open Access Publications Policy, and a CC BY public copyright licence has been applied.

 - Licence: